 Deglaze the pot with red wine and allow to cook for 2-4 minutes, or until alcohol has burnt off and the wine has reduced slightly.

 Add remaining ingredients and anorther healthy pinch of salt and cook until the tomatoes begin to bubble.
 Lower heat to a simmer and allow to cook for about 2 hours, stirring occasionally, so the sauce develops its flavor.
 After the sauce has simmered, taste, add more salt if desired.
 Also, if too acidic, add the teaspoon of coconut sugar (or cane suagr).
 Remove from heat.

 When the sauce is almost done cooking, cook the pasta according to package instructions.

 Drain pasta and add back to pot.
 Pour in desired amount of sauce and toss with tongs.
 Divide among plates.

-Top with fresh parmesan and torn basil leaves.
+Top with fresh parmesan, torn basil leaves, and a drizzle of olive oil.
 Serve with a side of French bread.

 Serve and enjoy!